VitorGarcia23/mocha-ts-project-integration/readme.md

 - Flags to be passed:
     - '--file fileName' or '-F fileName' where fileName is the name of the test file to run (* is the default value).
     - '--path folderPath' or '-P folderPath' where folderName is the name of the folder where the test files are (suite is the default value).
-    - '--Test testPattern' or '-T testPattern' where testPattern is the 'name or pattern' of the test you wanna run.
+    - '--test testPattern' or '-T testPattern' where testPattern is the 'name or pattern' of the test you wanna run.
     - '--env environment' or '-E environment' where the valid envs are 'dev,stg,prd'.
+    - '--report' or '-R' to generate reports when needed.

 # Mocha and Chai